We Are Cubes

 March 31, 2012 9 Comments

-Six months later, and it’s my privilege to tell him again, along with everyone else, this is what I made Indie Gamer Chick for.
+This is what I made Indie Gamer Chick for.
 We Are Cubes is simply amazing.

 We Are Cubes does that thing neo-retro arcade titles tend to do, where it sort of reminds you of a Golden Age coin-op classic, but not really.
 Hopefully you get what I’m saying, because I really suck at putting words to it.
 In the case of We Are Cubes, it’s kind of like Tempest, but it’s also kind of like the 1983 Star Wars arcade game, and yet it’s nothing like those games at all.
 I was born in 1989, so the Golden Age of Arcades was tits up, lights out by time I hit the gaming scene.
 With We Are Cubes, I can sort imagine what it felt like to step up to a new cabinet in a dusty old arcade of yesteryear.
 Games like this make me feel like I missed out.